Iberia, unions meet on proposal to end strike action

 The proposal from the mediator suggests that Iberia lay off a total of 3,141 people and cut salaries by an average of 15 percent.
 It also proposes compensation of 35 days' pay per year worked, more generous than conditions offered by other companies under changes to Spain's labour laws.

-Sabadell Bolsa analysts said the terms in the proposal would increase the cost of pay-offs at Iberia to 410 million euros from 250 million euros.
+Sabadell Bolsa analysts said the terms in the proposal would increase the cost of pay-offs at Iberia to 410 million euros ($533 million) from 250 million euros.

 IAG Chief Executive Willie Walsh said the company loses 3 million euros every day Iberia workers strike.
 The company posted a 613 million euro operating loss in 2012 and said it was determined to push ahead with job cuts at the Spanish airline.